-The number of repetitions to fatigue cracking was calculated using the highest strain and the appropriate K values.
+The number of repetitions to fatigue cracking was calculated using the highest strain and the appropriate k values.
 Summary of results that the maximum tensile strains for different combinations of pavement structures, materials, and speeds are presented in Table 2.
-The table shows that, at the same thickness and vehicle speed levels, similar tensile stains at the bottom of the asphalt layer was observed among the three asphalt mixtures.
+The figure shows that, at the same thickness and vehicle speed levels, similar tensile stains at the bottom of the asphalt layer were observed among the three asphalt mixtures.
 The table also illustrate that, within each mixture, thicker pavement structures experience less tensile strains at the bottom of the asphalt layer compared to thinner pavements.
-Lastly, it was noticed that the tensile strain at the bottom of the asphalt concrete layer increases by decreasing vehicle speed from 113 km/h (70 mph) to 16 km/hr (10 mph).
+Lastly, it was noticed that the tensile strain at the bottom of the asphalt concrete layer increases by decreasing vehicle speed from 113 km/h (70 mph) to 16 km/hr (10 mph) since the loading rate affects the modulus of the asphaltic material.

-Table 2 also shows the tensile strains, fatigue constants $(k_1 \text{ and } k_2)$ and number of load cycles to failure (N_f) for all combinations of pavement structures, materials, and speeds.
+Table 2 shows the tensile strains, fatigue constants $(k_1 \text{ and } k_2)$ and number of load cycles to failure (N_f) for all combinations of pavement structures, materials, and speeds.
 The ratio of fatigue life of each mixture over the fatigue life of the control of HMA mixture is also shown in Table 2.